 Every child is special in his/her own way; the innocence and imagination of a child can find the incredible even in the mundane.
 As a child I used to love escaping from the real world in to my fantasy world.
 This world had some made up friends, but most of them were characters from children’s books that I had read.
-Looking back, I still have such fond memories of these books; in many ways they made my childhood special.
+Looking back, I still have such fond memories of these books for teens; in many ways they made my childhood special.
 In fact, I still enjoy reading them sometimes.
 These books have imaginative stories, great quotes and a funny edge which will cheer you up even when you are sad.
-Here are the Top 9 must read books for young and adults.
+Here are the Top 9 good books for teens.

 9. The Lion, the Witch and the Wardrobe by C.S.
 Lewis